jfude/CarND-Traffic-Sign-Classifier-Project-UD/TSC_WriteUp.md

 ### Exploratory Visualization

 For each of the three data sets, we plot a histogram showing the distribution of sign types, and subsequently plot two examples of every sign type (see the notebook for these pictures).
+The file signnames.csv contains the mapping from sign type to index.
 Note that the _relative_ distributions have roughly the same structure in each histogram.

 ![Training][training_hist]
 ![Validation][valid_hist]